 They Only Test Basic Thyroid (TSH)

 TSH can be "normal" with terrible T3 conversion.
-They never test Reverse T3 or thyroid metabolites.
-They miss 85% of thyroid-related weight issues because they're only looking at one marker.
+Without testing Reverse T3 or antibodies, 85% of thyroid-related weight issues get missed.

 They Don't Test Insulin Until You're Diabetic

-Fasting glucose stays normal for years, even with severe insulin resistance.
-Insulin resistance happens 10-15 years before diabetes shows up in blood sugar tests.
-By the time your blood sugar is high, the damage is done and weight loss has become nearly impossible.
+Fasting glucose stays normal for years even with severe insulin resistance.
+By the time blood sugar is high, the damage is done and weight loss has become nearly impossible.

 They Don't Connect Hormones to Weight

 Medical training focuses on calories, not hormones.
-They don't learn about hormone-driven weight issues.
-Women get told it's "willpower" or "portion control" when the real problem is metabolic dysfunction that was never diagnosed.
+Women get told it's "willpower" when the real problem is metabolic dysfunction that was never diagnosed.

 Trusted by 500+ clients